 The show is about the misadventures of two unnamed stray dogs that aren't very bright.
 Animator and creator Donovan Cook, fresh off working at Disney, pitched the show after getting inspired by two stray dogs roaming in his apartment.

-Similar yet Different Approach
+Similar Yet Different Approach

 Are there any similarities between these two shows?
-Conceptually, yes; execution no. The two main components that these shows share are a jazzy musical score and gross-out/risque humor.
+Conceptually, yes; execution-wise, no. The two main components that these shows share are a jazzy musical score and gross-out/risque humor.
 But that's just icing on top of the cake as we examine further into the show itself.

 Before discussing the main segments, one would question: Why Secret Squirrel out of all characters?
-Believe or not: Cook himself was a huge fan of Secret Squirrel during his youth and asked the network to revive the series.
+Believe it or not: Cook himself was a huge fan of Secret Squirrel during his youth and asked the network to revive the series.

 When comparing the segments, 2 Stupid Dogs had a surreal and comedic feel while Super Secret Secret Squirrel had an action-adventurous feel with a sprinkle of humor thrown in.
 The dogs would go on random adventures whether they search for Little Dog's bone, even though the bone is on his head the entire time, or arguing and fighting over a broken toilet seat during trash day.
 There are also episodes where the dogs would encounter recurring characters whether the setting be consistent or not.
 The most known example is the trilogy of episodes where they meet Little Red Riding Hood but often get wound up in different fairy tales with dark results.

 The Secret Squirrel revival remains faithful to the original series.
-Each segment is straightforward and and humorous with Secret and Morocco Mole trying to thwart each villain of the week.
-The most noticeable contrast between the revival and original is that every character is anthropomorphic, with the Chief depicted as a buffalo and recurring villain Yellow Pinkie retooled as a sea lion named Goldflipper (albeit only appearing once).
+Each segment is straightforward and humorous with Secret and Morocco Mole trying to thwart each villain of the week.
+The most noticeable contrast between the revival and the original is that every character is anthropomorphic, with the Chief depicted as a buffalo and recurring villain Yellow Pinkie retooled as a sea lion named Goldflipper (albeit only appearing once).
 Another change is the characters' personalities (which will be discussed later).
 The major downside of the backup segment is that that only lasted during the first season and each episode had to be reused during the second season.
 Despite its short-run, the revival has grown a fan base and cult following to this day.